Presentation

 Essential Warm-Ups Before Speaking Engagements

 A brief vocal routine can prime your voice for an upcoming speech, meeting, or class presentation.
-Here’s a proven sequence:
+If you want structure and consistency, guided vocal warmups can help you move through these exercises efficiently.

 1. Gentle Stretching